mikkelme/Simula_SummerProject/README.md

 ### Evaluating the metrics for dimension reduction

-In order to evaluate whether the stokes pressure is approximately constant on the cross section, we create a collection of radial lines in the stokes domain as shown in figure $(3)$.
+In order to evaluate whether the Stokes pressure is approximately constant on the cross section, we create a collection of radial lines in the Stokes domain as shown in figure $(3)$.
 By using these as integration paths we create the variance associated to each radial line $RL$ as

 $$
 \text{var}(p_S)_{RL} = \int_{RL} \Big(p_S(x) - \big\langle p_S(x) \big\rangle\Big)^2 dx \ / \int_{RL} 1 \ dx.